Introversion and extroversion are a spectrum of personality traits that ultimately define a person’s character and behaviors.

 You’re not bothered by small talk but prefer a more meaningful one-on-one.

-You don’t shy away from crowds, but you need to adapt first.
+You don’t shy away from crowds but must adapt first.

 Initially, you will find crowded places like subway stations and small parks to be overwhelming and draining, but after a couple of times being in these places you get used to the hustle and you eventually expect to see the crowd in such places.